Mark Boidman: Personal life

 Boidman received joint LL.B and Bachelor of Civil Law degrees from McGill University in 2000.
 During his final year at McGill University, he clerked for the Superior Court of Quebec.
 Before law school, he studied business at McGill's Faculty of Management.
 He was a recipient of the J.W.
 McConnell Scholarship.

 Himself being a cancer survivor, he co-founded "AntiOX In-A-Box" in 2007.
 The e-commerce company is dedicated to promoting antioxidant snacks, products, and healthy habits for cancer patients.
 Part of the annual profits are donated to universities researching the health effects of antioxidants.

 He is a member of the New York and Massachusetts State Bars.

 Published works

 Boidman is also a published author.
 His article "Out-of-Home Media as the Gateway to Mobile Commerce and Retargeting" was published in February 2014 in the Journal of Retail Analytics, a quarterly publication by Platt Retail Institute, LLC.
 In this article, he addressed the role of new technology in delivering more capable and cost-effective DOOH media platforms to bridge the digital/mobile commerce gap.

 In 2018, his book titled Times Square Everywhere: The Next Wave in the Fast-Changing Media Landscape, in which he discusses the evolution of media and technology, was published.
 The book was reviewed as a "thought-provoking primer on the out of home media and in-store media worlds."

 In 2019, he authored an Audiovisual article titled Holography: A Quantum Leap in the Audiovisual Landscape.

+His second book, Digital Sign Language: How to Thrive in the New Era of Pro AV and Out of Home Media, exploring the current state of the Pro AV and Out of Home media sectors in today's digital market, was released in the second half of 2023.